thacherT1D/new-angular-curriculum/Unit-1/09-form-validation.md

 - Create a form with an action to # (you can use `javascript:void(0)` as well - wondering what that does?
 Read [this](http://stackoverflow.com/questions/1291942/what-does-javascriptvoid0-mean))
 - Inside your form add two text inputs (each one should have a label with the `for` attribute matching the `id` of each input) and an input with type of `submit` and a value of `Click me!`

-Your form should look like this
+Your form should look like this:

 ```html
 <form action="#">